Category Archives: Baden Royals

 Elizabeth Alexeievna in 1807; Credit – Wikipedia

 Although the death of Elizabeth Alexandrovna brought Alexander and Elizabeth Alexeievna temporarily closer, they had no more children.
 In 1819, Alexander became very involved in religious mysticism, ended his long-term affair, and somewhat reconciled with his wife.
 By 1825, Elizabeth Alexeievna’s health was suffering due to lung problems and the doctors recommended getting away from the harsh climate of St. Petersburg.
 Alexander and Elizabeth Alexeievna relocated to the city of Taganrog, Russia by the Sea of Azov where they stayed in a modest house.
 In November of 1825, Alexander returned to Taganrog after visiting Crimea.
 He had a cold, which developed into typhus.
 On December 1, 1825, he died in Elizabeth Alexeievna’s arms in their home in Taganrog.
 Elizabeth Alexeievna survived him by five months.
-While traveling back to St. Petersburg for her husband’s funeral, she felt so sick that had to stop at Belev in Tula Province, Russia.
+While traveling back to St. Petersburg for her husband’s funeral, she felt so sick that it was necessary to stop at Belev in Tula Province, Russia.
 On the morning of May 16, 1826, Elizabeth Alexeievna’s maid went to check on her and found her dead in her bed of heart failure at the age of 47.
 Elizabeth Alexeievna and her husband were buried at the Peter and Paul Cathedral in St. Petersburg.

 Tombs of Emperor Alexander I and Empress Elizabeth Alexeievna, Photo: Wikipedia